avrubio/AISplitterProject/README.md

 ## Getting Started
-For this project, you will start by forking an existing codebase.
-The existing codebase contains the back-end of your project.
-You will be writing the front-end.
+To load this project locally you will first
 Fork the repo and clone your forked version in someplace that you will remember it (e.g. ~/Documents).
 Open the folder in Visual Studio Code.
 Open your terminal and install the server.
 ```
 npm install